eDesign: Co-Design Course Development Proposal

-Center for eLearning supports faculty members interested in working with an instructional designer (ID) to develop an online course.
+The eDesign Course Development Program supports faculty members interested in working with an instructional designer (ID) to develop an online course.
 In this program, faculty members serve as subject matter experts (SME).
 The SME’s role is to meet with an instructional designer on a weekly basis to provide content knowledge, course materials, lecture notes, and other course-related resources.
+By not providing these materials the process is considered a drop-off and is not eligible for compensation.
 The purpose of this program is to develop a fully-online course that meets the highest national standards for online teaching guided by the Quality Matters rubric.

 The incentives are:

-- a $2,000 stipend when the course is completely developed and peer approved, and taught
+- A $2,000 stipend when the course is completely developed and peer-approved by a separate instructional designer

-Proposals for the program must be signed by the candidate’s college dean, department chair/program director, and the candidate.
+Proposals for the program must be signed by the candidate’s college dean, department chair, and the candidate.
 The proposal must be approved by the Director of eLearning.
 Any changes in the proposal must be resubmitted for approval.
-Updates on the course development process will be sent to the department chair/program director periodically throughout the semester.
+Updates on the course development process will be sent to the department chair periodically throughout the semester.

 For courses launching Spring 2015 - Proposals must be in by September 30, 2014.

 For courses launching Summer 2015 - Proposals must be in by February 27, 2015.For courses launching Fall 2015 - Proposals must be in by May 29, 2015.